Destiny Pharma to present at the Shares Investor Event in London, UK on 10th July 2018

 (“Destiny Pharma” or “the Company”)

-Commenting on today’s announcement, Neil Clark, Chief Executive Officer of Destiny Pharma, said:
+Neil Clark, Chief Executive Officer of Destiny Pharma, commented:

 For further information, please contact:

 Simon Sacerdoti, CFO

 Simon Conway / Victoria Foster Mitchell

 Cantor Fitzgerald Europe (Nominated Adviser and Joint Broker)

 Philip Davies / Will Goode, Corporate Finance